byKoma/riko_project/README.md

 # Project Riko

 Project Riko is a anime focused LLM project by Just Rayen.
 She listens, and remembers your conversations.
+It combines supports multiple LLM Backends, including OpenAI, Ollama and OpenRouter.

-It combines OpenAI’s GPT, GPT-SoVITS voice synthesis, and Faster-Whisper ASR into a fully configurable conversational pipeline.
+Riko is a conversational chatbot that uses your chosen AI model, including OpenAI, Ollama, and OpenRouter.
+It uses GPT-SoVITS, and Faster-Whisper ASR into a fully configurable conversational pipeline.

 **tested with python 3.10 Windows >10 and Linux Ubuntu**
 ## ✨ Features

-- 💬 **LLM-based dialogue** using OpenAI API (configurable system prompts)
+- 💬 **LLM-based dialogue** using OpenAI, Ollama, or OpenRouter
 - 🧠 **Conversation memory** to keep context during interactions
 - 🔊 **Voice generation** via GPT-SoVITS API
 - 🎧 **Speech recognition** using Faster-Whisper